DaggieBlanqx/express-php-fpm/readme.md

 It's working seamlessly with WordPress, Joomla, Drupal!

-Package was created in January 2017 by [Pravdomil.com](https://pravdomil.com).

 **In order to run the middleware be sure that you have a running php-fpm server**.
 [What is php-fpm?](http://fastjoomlahost.com/mod_php-fastcgi-php-fpm-server)
 [Why php-fpm?](http://serverfault.com/a/645765/393463)